Duke in Berlin

 Eligibility: Open to all majors.
 Open to all graduate students.
 You need not have taken German courses to participate except as noted for specific courses.
 Language students will be placed in courses prior to departure.
 Must be in good academic standing.
 Non-Duke students are welcome to apply for this program.

-Duke Affiliation: Department of Germanic Languages and Literature
+Duke Affiliation: Department of German Studies

 Housing: Efficiency Apartments